-asked the Secretary of State for Energy whether he will make a statement on the effect on his Department of the financial management initiative.
+asked the Paymaster General whether he will make a statement on the effect on his Department of the financial management initiative.